 My husband Robert and I often venture to Mexico to spend time with my childhood friend Katey Hartwell.
 One evening while we were there, a neighbor brought a simple and delicious dessert that combined buttery puff pastry with perfectly ripe plums in a rustic galette.
 Every last bite was delicious.
 Once we returned home, I decided to create my own version, including transferring it from one large galette into individual tarts.
 This way, guests get a perfect little something all their own!

-How to make Plum Tarts
+How to Make Plum Tarts

 1. Prep oven.

-2. Preheat oven to 325 degrees.
+Preheat oven to 325 degrees.
+Line a large baking sheet with parchment paper.

-3. Create pastry rounds.
+2. Create pastry rounds.

-On a lightly floured surface, roll out 1 puff pastry sheet until very thin.
+On a lightly floured work surface, roll out 1 puff pastry sheet until very thin.
 Cut into 3 (6-inch) circles.
 Pierce the bottom all over with a fork.
 Repeat with remaining pastry sheet; you will have a total of 6 rounds.

-4. Butter rounds.
+3. Butter rounds.

-5. Prep plums.
+4. Prep plums.

-Pit plums and cut each into 16 slices (around 1/4-inch thick).
+Pit plums and cut each into 16 slices (around 1/4-inch thick). process shot slicing a plum, showing width of slices

-6. Season plums.
+5. Season plums.

-In a medium mixing bowl, combine plums, sugar, mint, lemon zest and cinnamon.
+In a medium mixing bowl, combine plums, sugar, mint, lemon zest and cinnamon. process shot stirring seasonings into plum slices

-7. Place plums on pastry rounds.
+6. Place plums on pastry rounds.

 Arrange sliced plums on top of pastry rounds, placing slices on their side, forming a pinwheel.
 Fold over edges of the pastry up to (but not over) plums, to form a small rim.
+Process shot showing how to fold pastry edge over plum slices

-8. Coat with warm jam.
+7. Coat with warm jam.

 In a small saucepan, melt jam over medium heat, stirring.
-Remove from heat; brush lightly over the top of plums with a basting brush.
+Remove from heat; brush lightly over the top of plums with a basting brush. process shot brushing tops of tarts with warm apricot jam

-9. Bake; cool.
+8. Bake; cool.

-Bake about 30 minutes or just until the crusts are done and the fruit is starting to bubble and get juicy (watch carefully so they don’t get overdone).
-Serve at room temperature, placing a small scoop of vanilla ice cream in the center, if desired.
-Garnish with whole mint leaves.
+Bake about 30 minutes or just until the crusts are golden brown and the fruit is starting to bubble and get juicy (watch carefully so they don’t get overdone). overhead shot of 6 baked plum tarts on a half-sheet pan

 Plum Pastries Flavorings